What is Algae? Types, Classification, Examples & Characteristics

 Kelp forests, formed by brown algae, are vital marine habitats that provide shelter and food for various marine life.
 Brown algae are also harvested for alginates, which are used in food, cosmetics, and pharmaceuticals.

-Examples of Algae
+Examples

-- Gelidium (Red Algae): Used to produce agar.
+- Gelidium: Used to produce agar.

 - Diatoms (Bacillariophyta): Microscopic algae with silica cell walls, found in both freshwater and marine environments.

-Algae Characteristics
+Characteristics

-Algae exhibit a variety of characteristics that distinguish them from other organisms:
+these organisms exhibit a variety of characteristics that distinguish them from other organisms:

 Final Verdict